DaveMaran/KatapultStandards/README.md

 ```

 ## Class names
-- Keep classes lowercase, use dashes and underscores using either the SMACSS or BEM methodology.
+- Keep classes lowercase, use dashes and underscores using either the [BEM or SMACSS](https://www.sitepoint.com/bem-smacss-advice-from-developers/) methodology.
 - Don't oversimplify. ```.btn``` is fine, but ```.b``` doesn't mean anything.
 - Use meaningful names; use structural or purposeful names over presentational.
 - Use ```.js-*``` classes to denote behavior (as opposed to style), but keep these classes out of your CSS.